ibm-cloud-docs/power-iaas/importing-boot-image.md

 ## Using the {{site.data.keyword.powerSys_notm}} CLI to import a boot image
 {: #cli-import-image}

 Complete the following steps to import a boot image by using the {{site.data.keyword.powerSys_notm}} CLI.
-For more information, see the [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-image-import).
+For more information, see the [IBM {{site.data.keyword.powerSys_notm}}s CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-image-import).

 1. To import an AIX or IBM i image from IBM Cloud Object Storage, use the [`ibmcloud pi image-import`](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-image-import) command.